sg-s/xolotl/README.md

 ## Developing

+`xolotl` is currently in development, and improving every day.
+If you would like to contribute, or have a question, correction, or error, please check with our [guide](http://xolotl.readthedocs.io/en/latest/contributing.html).

 ### Tests

 You are strongly encouraged to use [git hooks](https://git-scm.com/docs/githooks) to make sure that the code you write actually compiles.
 Look at this [example git hook](dev/pre-commit) which attempts to compile a bunch of C++ wrappers before permitting you to commit code.